Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Autonomous Edge AI: Challenges and Opportunities

 \section{Autonomous Edge AI: Challenges and Opportunities}

-In this section, we present the concept of autonomous edge AI, which seeks to overcome the challenges faced by existing edge AI systems in achieving connected intelligence.
-Subsequently, we explore the potential of employing GPT as an enabler for autonomous edge AI, emphasizing its distinct capabilities.
+In this section, we first present the concept of autonomous edge AI, and then explore the potential of GPT as an enabler for autonomous edge AI, emphasizing its distinct capabilities.